How to Make a Gantt Chart in Google Sheets: Free Template

 Google Sheets is a great option for sharing simple projects that won’t throw you any curveballs.
 But we all know change is a constant—especially when people and projects are concerned.

 Lucky for you, TeamGantt’s got you covered!
-Give our free gantt chart software a try, and roll with the project punches in real time.
+Give our gantt chart software a free try, and roll with the project punches in real time.
 Here are just a few of the features you’ll have at your fingertips.

 Drag & drop simplicity